Tuesday, April 18, 2006

 TRY TO FRESHEN THE STARTER AT LEAST ONCE A WEEK IF YOU’RE NOT USING IT.

 TO "FRESHEN" THE STARTER AFTER NOT USING IT FOR SOME TIME, discard or use most of it, leaving just enough to get it going again (1/4-1/3 c. for a quart jar).
-Add equal amounts of warm water and unbleached flour.
+Add equal amounts of warm water/soymilk mixture (1/2 & 1/2) and unbleached flour.
 Stir it up and let it stand on the kitchen counter until it gets bubbly again, as instructed above.

 If it doesn't bubble after a day or so, it's probably dead, and you'll have to start over again.
 Watch out for colored liquid-- anything other than clear or grey means it should be discarded.

-IF YOUR STARTER IS OLD, FRESHEN IT AS ABOVE, BUT YOU MAY HAVE TO DO IT FOR THREE OR MORE DAYS IN A ROW TO GET IT REALLY BUBBLY AGAIN.
+IF YOUR STARTER IS OLD, FRESHEN IT AS ABOVE, BUT YOU MAY HAVE TO REPEAT IT FOR THREE OR MORE DAYS IN A ROW TO GET IT REALLY BUBBLY AGAIN.
 Do a small amount first, then gradually increase the amount.
-If it still seems sluggish after two days of freshening, you can add some soymilk powder (2 T. per cup of water), or even a T. of sugar and/or 2 T. mashed potato flakes (just this once—you don’t need to keep adding them later on).
+If it still seems sluggish after two days of freshening, you can add a tablespoon of sugar and/or 2 T. mashed potato flakes (just this once—you don’t need to keep adding them later on).

 FROZEN STARTER must stand at room temperature for 24 hours before using.